Bolo, Multi Stone, Inlay, Kachina, Vintage, 778

 The tall Shalako kachina is the courier or messenger of Rain God and he stands at 10 feet tall.

-While this bolo isn’t 10 feet tall it is big by bolo standards and it is outstanding as far as Zuni inlay work goes.
+While this bolo isn’t 10 feet tall it is big by bolo standards and it is outstanding as far as Southwest inlay work goes.

 This bolo is hallmarked ROC, Zuni NM.
 This helps date this piece to1978-1986.
 All work by the Calabaza’s after this date is marked individually by either Ronnie or Olivia.